cs230-stanford/website-2018-winter/_posts/2018-02-01-train-dev-test-split.md

 Often we have a big dataset and want to split it into train, dev and test set.
 In most cases, each split will have the same distribution as the others.

-Suppose that the first 100 images (`img_000.jpg` to `img_099.jpg`) have label 0, the 100 following label 1, ... and the last 100 images have label 9.
+__What could go wrong?__ Suppose that the first 100 images (`img_000.jpg` to `img_099.jpg`) have label 0, the 100 following label 1, ... and the last 100 images have label 9.
 Then the above code will make the dev set only have label 8, and the test set only label 9.

 We therefore need to ensure that the filenames are correctly shuffled before splitting the data.
 ```python